-20 Dec The Promise of Proteomics: Adarza BioSystems and the Science of the “Current You”
+20 Dec Adarza, Proteomics, and the Science of the “Current You”

 Many people possess at least a passing familiarity with genomics.
 They’ve heard the word “genome.”
 They most likely studied DNA in high school.
 However, the other “-omics” – including proteomics – remain unfamiliar to most.
 So: What is proteomics, and why should we care?